Meetings & Events

 NIH Office of AIDS Research Offers New HIV/AIDS Prize in 2019 DEBUT Challenge

-The National Institute of Biomedical Imaging and Bioengineering (NIBIB), in association with VentureWell, have announced the 2019 Design by Biomedical Undergraduate Teams (DEBUT) challenge.
-DEBUT recognizes undergraduate excellence in biomedical design and innovation.
+The National Institute of Biomedical Imaging and Bioengineering (NIBIB), in association with VentureWell, is conducting the 2019 Design by Biomedical Undergraduate Teams (DEBUT) challenge to recognize undergraduate excellence in biomedical design and innovation.
 This year with OAR’s support, DEBUT will offer a new $15,000 HIV/AIDS prize for a project that is judged to be the strongest in developing an engineering or technologically based solution to a current HIV/AIDS prevention and/or health care problem.
 Entries by undergraduate teams will be judged on the significance of the problem being addressed, the impact on potential users and clinical care, innovative design, and a working prototype.
 The submission deadline was May 31, 2019.
 Winners will be announced on August 27, and winning teams will be honored at an award ceremony during the Annual Meeting of the Biomedical Engineering Society in October 2019.
 Read on for more information about the 2019 DEBUT challenge and 2018 winning entries.

 - World AIDS Day 2018 Forum: More Than Three Decades: Inspiring HIV Discoveries Through Basic Science Research